PotatoFi/potatofi.github.io/_posts/2019-12-07-airport-extreme-vlans.md

   path: assets/airport-extreme-vlans/airport-extremes.jpg
 ---

-> I originally wrote this in 2019, but rewrote and reformatted it in 2024 for my new blog.
-{: .prompt-info }

 The short answer: yes!

 It's not secret that [I'm a huge fan of the Apple AirPort Extreme](https://twitter.com/Potato_Fi/status/1203456043058991104).
 Whenever friends and family have Wi-Fi problems at home, I get on Craigslist and buy a used Apple AirPort Extreme for them.
 I love their high-quality 3x3 radios, simplicity, and reliability.